-You may have the heard the term funnel in marketing before, but what does it mean really, atleast a content marketing funnel.
+You may have the heard the term funnel in marketing before, but what does it mean really,

 The content marketing funnel represents the customer’s journey from being prospect to paying client.
 It has to through the various stages before the last stage paying client.
 Here is the content marketing funnel which defines the various stages.

 The only goal for this stage to make person aware WHO your brand is, and WHAT products you offer that will resolve their problems or queries.

 Create contents around your brand or products to entertain the prospects.
 Make sure this is the where your audience needs to get engage and proceed to the next stage, contents like blogs, social media posts, podcasts, ebooks, infographics, ads in publications and others.
 These piece of content should be highly engaging

 Your goal with ToFu content should educate to your audience on a specific question, need or pain point that they’re looking to address.
 You’ll get the opportunity to do this with your MoFu content as explained below.

 Middle of funnel (MOFU)